geerlingguy/drupal-pi/README.md

   1. Copy `example.inventory` to `inventory`.
   1. (Optional) Create a `config.yml` and override any settings from `default.config.yml` as needed.
   1. Install required Ansible roles: `ansible-galaxy install -r requirements.yml`
-  1. Run the Ansible playbook: `ansible-playbook -i inventory -c local main.yml`
+  1. Run the Ansible playbook: `ansible-playbook -c local main.yml`

 After a few minutes, the playbook should complete successfully, and you should have Drupal running on your Raspberry Pi, accessible via `http://localhost/`